IISRI in the Media

 "Remotely operated counter-IED robots fitted with the haptic arm system could also be employed in civilian environments to safely remove or neutralise hazardous materials."

-"It takes the human away from the danger zone but at the same time provides the right level of dexterity and immersion to complete their job," said Professor Saeid Nahavandi, Director of CISR.
+"It takes the human away from the danger zone but at the same time provides the right level of dexterity and immersion to complete their job," said Professor Saeid Nahavandi, Director of IISRI.
 "This is cutting edge technology.
-Technology that nobody else in the world has and we developed it here at the Centre for Intelligent Systems Research at Deakin University with Aussie brains."
+Technology that nobody else in the world has and we developed it here at the Institute for Intelligent Systems Research and Innovation (IISRI) formally the Centre for Intelligent Systems Research (CISR) at Deakin University with Aussie brains."

 Dr Zelinsky said the defence organisation worked with the best.
 "Certainly Saeid and his team are among the best in Australia at what they do and that's why we work with them," he said.